 Park and Zupanski (2003) survey the status and progress of the four-dimensional variational data assimilation with emphasis on application to prediction of meso-scale/storm-scale atmospheric phenomena.
+See also Zupanski and Zupanski et al. (2002)

 The impact of adopting 4-D VAR was qualified as a substantial, resulting in an improvement in NWP quality and accuracy (see Rabier (2005) in special Issue of QJRMS 2005).